stan-alam/music/Mozart/K331/README.md

-##K331 - Rondo
+## K331 - Rondo
 **Mozart**
 **Turkish March**
-LAGA has the best version for guitar... this has a "few" more notes. (bigger chords) fun like, the little nightmare music.
+LAGA has the best version for guitar... this has a "few" more notes. (expanded chords) more fun than a little nightmare music.

 ```text
 |-------------|----------------------------|-0---------1----0-------0---